Definition of

 About the concept

-Indigenous peoples' rights are understood as the laws of a nation that allow for the regulation of the link between the government and respect for the self-determination of native communities residing within the boundaries of the State.
+The rights of indigenous peoples are understood to be the laws of a nation that regulate the link between the government and respect for the self-determination of the native communities that reside within the limits of the State.
 The notion also refers, in international law , to the defense of the way of life of these ethnic groups against violations committed by companies or governments.

-It should also be mentioned that indigenous organisations use this concept to refer to what they demand in terms of protection of sacred sites and cultural heritage , the fight against mining and resource extraction, the promotion of linguistic diversity and the defence of traditional agriculture, for example.
+It cannot fail to be mentioned, on the other hand, that indigenous organizations appeal to this concept to refer to what they demand in terms of protection of sacred sites and cultural heritage , fight against mining and resource extraction, promotion of linguistic diversity. and defense of traditional agriculture, for example.

-These specific rights arise from the existence of indigenous or native peoples who, at some point in history, suffered an invasion and were colonized .
-That is to say: there was a human settlement that inhabited a territory to which colonizers arrived, who attacked the traditions, language and ways of life of the invaded.
+These specific rights arise from the existence of indigenous or native peoples who, at one point in history, suffered an invasion and were colonized .
+That is to say: there was a human settlement that inhabited a territory to which colonizers arrived, who attacked the traditions, language and ways of life of those invaded.

-Pre-colonial communities that suffered occupation and colonization by foreign groups (as happened with the native populations of America upon the arrival of the Europeans) are usually considered indigenous peoples.
-The claim of their rights implies a recognition of their existence prior to the formation of modern States.
+Precolonial communities that suffered occupation and colonization by foreign groups are usually considered indigenous peoples (as happened with the native populations of America when the Europeans arrived).
+The vindication of their rights supposes a recognition of their existence prior to the formation of modern States.

 Historical memory